dogmaticdev/IRON/README.md

 ```
 Hello World`
 ```
-at the end of "Hello World", the process returns back to the start of the database and searches for the word using the jump tables.
+At the end of "Hello World", the process returns back to the start of the database and searches for the word using the jump tables.
+So the second instruction is ignored.

 # "|"
-if you want to add a new line but don't want to end the command use the vertical bar"|"
+if you want to add a new line but don't want to end the command use the vertical bar "|"

 # "/"
 if you want to end the command but don't want to add a new line use "/"

 # "?"
-"?" the question mark symbol compares the next string, with the current source code string.
+"?" the question mark symbol compares the next string, with the string inside of the register.
 The question mark will only compare the first 16 bytes of a string.
 However, is no limit to the size of a string that can be outputted with "=".